shredware/blog/content/reasons-why-you-should-use-cloudfleet.md

 We will also offer a Two Factor Authentication like you know it from your bank.

-## 2. Cloudfleet Makes Sure You Can Always Access To Your Data
+## 2. CloudFleet Makes Sure You Can Always Access To Your Data

 Whatever happens in the future you will always be able to access your data.